Watch the Video!

 Other Materials: You will need a few additional materials: white glue (I like to use PVA) and/or a glue stick (ideally archival), scrap paper (waxed paper, newsprint, etc.), a thin (1/32″) flexible plastic kitchen cutting mat (for cutting windows in your weavings, this is a must, although you can substitute plastic from a yogurt or laundry detergent container).

-Tools: You probably have most tools on hand: a pencil, ruler, scissors, cutting mat, craft knife, eraser, glue brush.
+Tools: You probably have most of these tools: a pencil, ruler, scissors, cutting mat, craft knife, eraser, glue brush.
 There are a few optional tools that I’ll tell you about when you register.

 Beyond the class: The skills you acquire will have multiple applications for future projects: book covers, cards, window and wall pieces, and more.
 Take what you learn beyond the class as you add paper weaving techniques to your repertoire.